WISDEM/WISDEM/docs/wisdem/towerse/theory.rst

 Theory for the finite element code is available at the website: `Frame3DD <http://frame3dd.sourceforge.net/>`_.
 The RNA (rotor/nacelle/assembly) affects the stiffness of the structure and top loads.
 It is assumed that the RNA is a rigid body with respect to the tower modes.
-The RNA mass properties are transfered to the tower top using the generalized parallel axis theorem.
+The RNA mass properties are transferred to the tower top using the generalized parallel axis theorem.
 Two different buckling approaches are implemented.
 A shell buckling method from Eurocode :cite:`European-Committee-for-Standardisation1993` and a global buckling method from Germanischer Lloyd :cite:`GL2005`.
 The implementation of the Eurocode buckling is modified slightly so as to produce continuously differentiable output.